jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 ### Exercise 3 - Backblaze Hard Drive Data

 [Backblaze](https://www.backblaze.com/) is a cloud backup and storage service.
-They have a lot of hard drives and collect a lot of information about these drives and makes the data public.
-We will be analyzingt the data using Trino.
+They have a lot of hard drives and collect a lot of information about these drives in order to monitor health and figure out what drives are the most reliable.
+We will be analyzing the Backblaze Hard Drive Data using Trino.

 The data can be found [here](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data).
 Download the drive data for 2023 Q2.
 You can find this at the bottom of the page.

 **Task:** Download drive data for 2023 Q2

-The file is 860MB.
+**Note:** The file is 860MB.
 This should hopefully not take too long...

 Once the file is downloaded, then unzip it and find the file called `2023-06-30.csv` and open it using a text editor.
 The first line of the file contains information the names of each of the different columns in the CSV file.
 Look at the first few rows, these are the ones we will be using for this exercise.